aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to ODS via C# or Online App" h2=".NET API for POWERPOINT to ODS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to ODS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to ODS.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert POWERPOINT files to ODS within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting POWERPOINT files to ODS.

+The first step is to use Aspose.Slides for .NET to export the POWERPOINT file to HTML.
+This component provides a wide range of features for manipulating POWERPOINT files, including the ability to export to HTML.
+Once the POWERPOINT file has been exported to HTML, the second step is to use Aspose.Cells for .NET to convert the HTML to ODS.
+This component provides a powerful Spreadsheet Programming API that enables developers to easily convert HTML to ODS.

+Aspose.Total for .NET is a great solution for developers who need to quickly and easily convert POWERPOINT files to ODS.
+The two-step process is simple and straightforward, and the components provide a wide range of features for manipulating POWERPOINT and HTML files.
+With Aspose.Total for .NET, developers can easily convert POWERPOINT files to ODS within any .NET, C#, ASP.NET and VB.NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}